 No matter what the cause, there are things you can do to address your child’s bad breath.

 The human mouth is basically a petri dish full of bacteria.
-Most experts think that the foul odor of halitosis is caused by products of bacterial metabolism like sulfur, volatile fatty acids, and other chemicals like the appropriately named putrescine and cadaverine.
+Most experts think bad breath is caused by products of bacterial metabolism, like sulfur, volatile fatty acids, and other chemicals, like the appropriately named putrescine and cadaverine.

 The prime source of these bacteria is the tongue, especially tongues that are heavily coated.
 These germs are also found between the teeth and gums (periodontal area).

 What to do

 Brushing or scraping the tongue, particularly the back half of the tongue, can